willklein/bootstrap-workshop/README.md

 - [Download this project](https://github.com/willklein/bootstrap-workshop/archive/master.zip) to get started.
 - Open index.html in your favorite editor
-- What are you wating for?
+- Get to work!

 Each assignment contains a couple of images that shows the desired result.
 The idea is to compose the desired layouts and styles by writing the HTML with appropriate Bootstrap classes and IDs.
-LESS/CSS editing should not be necessary, but feel free to add your own style if you feel like it.
+LESS/CSS editing should not be necessary, but you can add your own style if you feel like it.

 Questions?
 Ask me or one of the coaches for help.
 I'll work through the workshop assignments on the big screen too, so you can follow along if you're lost at all.
 Feel free to ask questions about what I'm doing too.